The University of Texas at Austin- What Starts Here Changes the World

 • maximum entries returned: 50

-^Back to Top
+Back to Top

 Ways to Search

-The most basic way to perform a search is to type in a person’s name, e-mail address or phone number in the search box and then hit the ‘Search’ button.
+The most basic way to perform a search is to type in a person’s name, email address or phone number in the search box and then hit the ‘Search’ button.
 Queries are not case-sensitive.
 The Directory will attempt to match what you type with data that exists in the directory and display a list of relevant results.

 Use the "All of UT" option to search the entire UT Austin directory.
-Because UT has a community of approximately 70,000 people, you may get back too many matches or you may hit search limits.
+Because the university has a community of approximately 70,000 people, you may get back too many matches or you may hit search limits.
 (Search results are limited to 50 entries.)
 In those instances, you might try to make your query more specific or restrict the scope covered by your search to “Students” or “Faculty/Staff.”

 Advanced Searches